730915/ACDFuse/README.md

 **Abstract:**In the realm of image processing, the integration of infrared and visible imagery presents a significant challenge due to the need to balance thermal target highlighting with rich texture details.
 This study introduces ACDFuse, an Adaptive Cross-Modality Dual-Branch Fusion Network, designed to address this challenge by jointly modelling shared and unique features across modalities.
 The framework comprises a dual-branch encoder, incorporating a Serially Enhanced Representation Transformer Encoder for global semantic consistency and an Invertible Neural Network Encoder for modality-specific details.
 Adaptive and hierarchical fusion mechanisms, including an Adaptive Position-aware Cross Attention module and a Hierarchical Fusion Layer, facilitate precise alignment and complementary integration of cross-modal features.
 Extensive experiments on multiple public datasets demonstrate that ACDFuse outperforms state-of-the-art methods across both qualitative and quantitative evaluations, while consistently enhancing object detection performance, thereby validating its robustness and generalization capability.

-**We are currently submitting to The Visual Computer journal, and will provide the full code in the future.**
+**We are currently submitting to Machine Vision and Applications journal, and will provide the full code in the future.**